mongodb/leafygreen-ui/packages/tabs/README.md

 **Default:** `() => {}`

 The event handler function for the 'onChange' event.
-Receives the associated event object as the first argument.
+Receives the associated event object as the first argument and index of activated Tab as the second.

 ### children